CamzJJ/Frontend-Mentor-Product-preview-card-component/README.md

   I first planned out my build.
 What was going to go where, how I wanted to group everything together in the HTML and how I was going to use CSS to position everything and style them.

-  Once I Had an idea of how I was going to put everything together I then began to structure every thing in the HTML.
+  Once I Had an idea of how I was going to put everything together I then began to structure everything in the HTML.

   Finally I moved on to the CSS to style and position everything according to the design.